ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 ### Happy paths:

 - Person books the appointment themselves
-- Someone else books it for them, for example a service provider
+- Someone else books it for them
 - The person is invited to book it by a service provider
 - People get appointment reminders
 - Someone else books it for them, for example a service provider